vikash1976/angular-app-testing-starter/README.md

 # Angular App Testing

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.26.
+This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.2.

+This project explores Angular Testing:

+- Basic Unit testing of functions
+- Unit testing components
+- Unit testing forms
+- Unit testing services with observables as their return

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.